bigsmoke/sapienshabitat/pages/the-ice-shaman/page.md

         > We've disowned the primitive, animal parts of our human nature.
 Time has come for the reclamation of our wild soul.

-For your own binge, you should definitely include:
+For your own binge, you should watch:

-* <cite>Doctor Dissects the Wim Hof Method - Cold Hard Science Analysis</cite> https://youtu.be/D6EPuUdIC1E
+* How Medlife Crisis's Rohan dissected the Wim Hof Method in his [<cite>“Cold Hard Science Analysis”</cite>](https://youtu.be/D6EPuUdIC1E)

 <div style="text-align: center;">&#x1f525;</div>